-In a time when relationships are not necessarily forever it is essential to check that your Will has kept up with changes in your life.
-The following case demonstrates the sad situation that could result where a woman ended up in prison for trying to stop a man’s estranged wife inheriting the entirety of his estate by forging his Will.
+In a time when relationships are not necessarily forever, it is essential to check that your Will has kept up with changes in your life.
+The following case demonstrates the sad situation that could result where a woman ended up in prison for trying to stop a man’s estranged wife from inheriting the entirety of his estate by forging his Will.

-The man was divorcing his wife, and lived with his new partner, however he committed suicide leaving an estate valued at £180,000.
+The man was divorcing his wife and lived with his new partner, however, he committed suicide leaving an estate valued at £180,000.
 There was no Will so the partner decided to create one to make sure that the wife who was still his next of kin did not inherit anything.
 She had the agreement of two friends who would support her by saying they had witnessed the Will.

-A police investigation five years later revealed the deception and she was charged and pleaded guilty to fraud, plotting to pervert the course of justice and conspiracy, she was jailed for 42 months, the evidence against her included the two ‘witnesses’ who owned up to their part they played.
+A police investigation five years later revealed the deception and she was charged and pleaded guilty to fraud, plotting to pervert the course of justice and conspiracy, she was jailed for 42 months, the evidence against her included the two ‘witnesses’ who owned up to the part they played.

-The woman asked the Court of Appeal to look at her case as the trial judge could have compromised her case by some of his remarks, and while the Court Acknowledged that the case could have been better dealt with, the results would have been the same and she would still have been convicted.
+The woman asked the Court of Appeal to look at her case as the trial judge could have compromised her case by some of his remarks, and while the Court acknowledged that the case could have been better dealt with, the results would have been the same and she would still have been convicted.

 If you would like more information about changing or updating a Will then please contact us by telephone at our Corby office on 01536 276300 or call our Kettering office on 01536 311690 or simply get in touch online by clicking here.